ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 - a Frequently Asked Questions (FAQ) section to address common problems
 - tutorials to demonstrate some of the key features of your software (Jupyter notebooks are great here)

-GitHub and GitLab both provide a wiki for each project.
+GitHub and GitLab both provide a wiki for each repository.
 Additionally both platforms will allow you to set up Continuous Integration (CI) tools that will automatically build and publish your documentation to a third party website.

+> ## your github repo wiki is also a repo
+> - If you have a github repository at https://github.com/[user]/[repo].git, then you can clone the wiki corresponding to that repository from https://github.com/[user]/[repo].wiki.git
+> - The wiki uses markdown formatting to render the pages.
+> - You can of course still use the online editor to update the wiki, which is nice, because it has a 'preview' button.
+{: .callout}

 ## CLI and `--help`

-Consider creating a command line interface (CLI) for your code and providing an option of `--help` that gives users a quick into to the use of your code.
+Consider creating a command line interface (CLI) for your code and providing an option of `--help` that gives users a quick intro to the use of your code.

+For example we could add a CLI to our `sky_sim` script as follows:

 ~~~
 import argparse